 This healthy smoothie recipe uses simple ingredients.

-Almond milk – Almond milk or oat milk are usually my go-to plant-based milks for making a good smoothie.
+- Almond milk: Almond milk or oat milk is usually my go-to plant-based milk for making a good smoothie.

 - Use frozen fruit to achieve a thick, creamy smoothie.
 Plus, a cold smoothie is always best.
 That being said, fresh blackberries are delicious too!